Outschool

 6. Sequence: understanding the relationship of events

 In a class about slavery, it is critical to look at history from all perspectives.
-This ensures we avoid making the same mistakes that our forefathers did.
+One of the most important reasons to study history to avoid making the same mistakes that our forefathers did.
 Our course information and reading assignments primarily come from two history textbooks: 1) ‘A Young People’s History of the United States’ by Howard Zinn which takes a more critical look at the United States leaders and decisions and 2) 'An Outline of US History' by the United States Department of State, which takes a more supportive look at the Unites States leaders and decisions.
 Students will need to purchase the book ‘A Young People’s History of the United States’ by Howard Zinn (approximately $15).
 'An Outline of US History' can be found online for free at https://archive.org/details/OutlineOfUSHistory/page/n65/mode/2up

 ⭐ The full curriculum class spans the entire school year from September-May.
 It is split into three sections, which each have two units.